Leigh is the owner of Davis Reierson.

 Leigh holds a J.D. from Dalhousie Law School (2002) and was called to the Nova Scotia Bar in 2003.
 Prior to attending law school, Leigh graduated with a Bachelor of Arts in Psychology from Saint Mary's University.

-Leigh teaches yoga, and has been studying pottery.
+Leigh teaches yoga and indoor cycling, and has been studying pottery.
 She also taught fitness at various clubs around Halifax for over a decade, and spent several years coaching and playing roller derby.

 Lynn is currently on medical leave.